-From there, the hype took off.
-MekaVerse also started a public raffle that was held in early October, with the winners getting a chance to mint NFTs featuring either one or two Mekas.
+The MekaVerse project started a public raffle that was held in early October 2021, with the winners getting a chance to mint NFTs featuring either one or two Mekas.
 Those NFTs were then made public on OpenSea, an NFT marketplace.
 There was massive demand, too, as users registered nearly 173,000 wallets for the raffle.

 On October 13, 2021, the complete MekaVerse NFT project was revealed .
-Sales for MekaVerse NFTs commenced, with sales averaging well into the thousands of dollars, and more than 5,000 individuals becoming MekaVerse NFT owners in the months since.
+Sales for MekaVerse NFTs commenced, with sales averaging well into the thousands of dollars, and more than 5,000 individuals becoming MekaVerse NFT owners in the subsequent months.